rangeengine/Range-Engine-Docs/source/api/Range.texture.rst

 Game Preparation
 ----------------

-Before you can use the :mod:`bge.texture` module, you must have objects with textures applied appropriately.
+Before you can use the :mod:`Range.texture` module, you must have objects with textures applied appropriately.

 Imagine you want to have a television showing live broadcast programs in the game.